2023 UEFA Women's Under-19 EURO final tournament: All the fixtures | Women's Under-19

 Article body

-The 2023 UEFA European Women's Under-19 Championship schedule includes two Group A 'derbies' on the opening day as hosts Belgium face the Netherlands after Germany take on Austria.
+Kathrin Peter's side got off to dream start as they dominated Austria in their tournament opener.
+Goals from Franziska Kett and Mara Alber, and doubles from Sophie Nachtigall and Alara Sehitler, gave Germany a comfortable 6-0 win at RBFA Academy Stadium in Group A.

+Over in Group B, meanwhile, an Anna Bárková own goal gifted France a victory over Czechia at Tivoli Stadium.
+Belgium take on the Netherlands and Iceland face Spain on 18 July to complete Matchday 1.

-Games in both groups will be played on 18, 21 and 24 July, with the top two in each progressing to the semi-finals three days later.
-The final will be at Den Dreef Stadium in Leuven on 30 July.
+The group stage continues on 21 and 24 July.
+The top two in each section progress to the semi-finals.
+The final will be held at Den Dreef Stadium in Leuven on 30 July.

 The tournament will also act as UEFA's qualifier for the 2024 FIFA U-20 Women's World Cup in Colombia.